grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.wait-strong-read-consistency-timeout
   [wait_strong_read_consistency_timeout: <duration> | default = 20s]

-  # The number of concurrent fetch requests that the ingester sends to kafka
+  # The number of concurrent fetch requests that the ingester sends to Kafka
   # when catching up during startup.
-  # CLI flag: -ingest-storage.kafka.replay-concurrency
+  # CLI flag: -ingest-storage.kafka.fetch-concurrency
-  [replay_concurrency: <int> | default = 1]
+  [fetch_concurrency: <int> | default = 1]

-  # The number of concurrent appends to the TSDB head.
-0 to disable.
-  # CLI flag: -ingest-storage.kafka.replay-shards
-  [replay_shards: <int> | default = 0]

-  # The number of timeseries to batch together before ingesting into TSDB.
-  # CLI flag: -ingest-storage.kafka.batch-size
-  [batch_size: <int> | default = 128]

   # The number of records to fetch from Kafka in a single request.
   # CLI flag: -ingest-storage.kafka.records-per-fetch